sharmaumang001/Mobile-Brower/README.md

 #### 2. Import the project in AndroidStudio, and add API Key
 1. In Android Studio, go to File -> New -> Import project
-2. Follew the dialog wizard to choose the folder where you cloned the project and click on open.
+2. Follow the dialog wizard to choose the folder where you cloned the project and click on open.
 3. Android Studio imports the projects and builds it for you

 ## 🧐 Code of Conduct